GoogleCloudPlatform/bank-of-anthos/extras/cloudsql/README.md

 ## Setup

-1. Create a [Google Cloud project](https://cloud.google.com/resource-manager/docs/creating-managing-projects) if you don't already have one.
+1. **Create a [Google Cloud project](https://cloud.google.com/resource-manager/docs/creating-managing-projects)** if you don't already have one.

-2. Customize the following environment variables for your project, desired GCP region/zone, and the Kubernetes namespace into which you want to deploy Bank of Anthos.
+2. **Set environment variables** corresponding to your project, desired GCP region/zone, and the Kubernetes namespace into which you want to deploy Bank of Anthos.

 ```
 export PROJECT_ID="my-project"